 Key to making a case for hiring a multifamily branding agency is recognizing that an agency with the right experience and creativity will help generate more apartment leads in the long run and can be one of the most important investments you make.

 Here are a few more reasons why hiring our multifamily branding agency to take you on this branding adventure (or “brand-venture,” if you will) could be the best decision you’ve ever made for your property:

 1. We’re truly passionate about multifamily.

-Criterion.B is a digital marketing and branding agency that specializes in the multifamily industry.
+Criterion.B is a digital marketing and branding agency specializing in the multifamily industry.
 We got our name in 2017; however, our story began nine years earlier in 2008.
 Known as Canonball Creative at the time, we started as a digital agency serving ad agencies.
-Digital marketing was just beginning to take off, and the larger agencies needed help navigating the market.
-This provided us with invaluable experience as we were able to work on some of the world’s largest brands, including Coca-Cola, McDonald’s, Samsung, and Pepsi, to name a few.
+Digital marketing was starting to take off, and the larger agencies needed help navigating the market.
+This provided us with invaluable experience as we worked on some of the world’s largest brands, including Coca-Cola, McDonald’s, Samsung, and Pepsi, to name a few.

 We specialized in building out difficult online assets in a way that would stay true to the agencies’ rigid creative guidelines.
-By 2014, we had already worked with a few big names in the multifamily market, such as Amli and UDR, as a result of the relationships we made through our ad agency connections.
-It was then that we decided to pivot into building our own direct client base with a focus on multifamily.
+By 2014, we had already worked with a few big names in the multifamily market, such as Amli and UDR, due to the relationships we made through our ad agency connections.
+Then, we decided to pivot into building our direct client base focusing on multifamily.